pilotorobo/pongplay/README.md

-# pongplay_conv
+# pongplay
-Implementation of a machine learning model to play the game pong using convolutional neura networks and tensorflow.
+Implementation of a machine learning model to play the game pong using neural networks and tensorflow.